ajhelbig/cppsetup/README.md

 the command should be ready to use!
 Try it by typing ( cppsetup raylib ).
 The process may take a while since the setup process includes fetching the raylib library from github and building it from source.

+#  End Notes
+The motivation of this script is to make projects more accessable when storing them on github.
+I like the idea of being able to clone a project and have it build everything needed automatically using cmake.